SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

   threads per rank.

 The LL and CLL models are vectorized efficiently.
+These radiation reaction models represents a small overhead to the particle pusher.

 The Niel model implementation is split into several loops to be partially vectorized.
 Surprisingly, this model have bad performance on KNL and further analysis are necessary to well understand why.